pma/amqp/README.md

 acknowledgements and that's why consumer have stopped receiving more messages.

-#### What are Elixir, OTP and RabbitMQ versions supported?
+#### The version compatibiliy

-Please see [this wiki article](https://github.com/pma/amqp/wiki/Versions-and-Compatibilities) for the details.
+Check out [this article](https://github.com/pma/amqp/wiki/Versions-and-Compatibilities) to find out the compatibility with Elixir, OTP and RabbitMQ.

 #### Heartbeats